 Skip to contents

-This version is forgiving: it coerces non-matrix inputs with as.matrix(), repairs missing dimnames where possible, and aligns inputs to comm_res.
+This function is intentionally forgiving: non-matrix inputs are coerced using as.matrix(), missing dimension names are repaired when possible, and inputs are aligned to comm_res.

 Usage